alicemunsal/dohex/DoHex.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Hex.png)

-This is our application written in TypeScript driven by a test.
+This is our application written in TypeScript and driven by a test.
 It uses in memory repository to save users.
+It has addUser

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Code.png)